 Kids in Cape Town are rarely at a loss for entertainment or distraction, and parents will find that it doesn't take a lot of effort to keep their little expats occupied.
 There is an abundance of open space and natural attractions, as well as all the trappings of Western mall culture for rainy days or those difficult teen years.

 Expats moving to Cape Town with children will be mercifully free of the drastic adjustments required in many other destinations.
 Provided they speak English, expat families will be understood by the locals.
 There are also many international schools and excellent English-speaking local schools to help minimise disruptions to an expat child’s education.

 Activities for kids in Cape Town

 Families in Cape Town can hike on Table Mountain or take the cable car to the top for an incredible view of the city.
-Areas such as False Bay, Silvermine and Cape Point are perfect for a splendid day out in nature, offering long walks with a wealth of wildlife to appreciate.
+Areas such as False Bay, Silvermine and Cape Point are perfect for a splendid day out in nature, offering long walks with a wealth of wildlife and beautiful landscapes to appreciate.

 For hot summer days, there are the city's scenic, clean and free beaches as well as the Kirstenbosch Botanical Gardens with its breathtaking scenery and safe, expansive lawns for children to run around on.

 A trip to the Victoria & Alfred Waterfront is guaranteed to be a fun day out.
 There are craft markets, boat rides, restaurants and shops aplenty to keep the whole family entertained.
 The world-class Two Oceans Aquarium is also found here and provides a fascinating and educational experience for the whole family.